 In fact, bicycles and bloomer girls helped me heal my worried mind and perhaps my injured leg.
 And so in this one way, breaking my leg turned into something good.
 It gave me Birth of the Bicycle and all that open-ended time for research.

 I will try very hard to never break my leg (or anything else) again, but I will also try to always make lemonade out of life’s lemons . . . because life (at least mine) is full of lemons . . .

 So deep breath and on to the next story.

-Birth of the Bicycle will be available soon from Candlewick Press.
+Birth of the Bicycle will be published in 2022 by Candlewick Press.